Electropolishing vs Mechanical Polishing

-The main difference is that mechanical polishing is the use of abrasives to treat a single part, while electropolishing is the use of electrolytes and the direct current to remove the external surface of many parts simultaneously.
-Both processes are intended to ensure a great surface finish of metal components.
+The main difference is that mechanical polishing uses abrasives to treat a single part.
+At the same time, electropolishing uses electrolytes and direct current to remove the external surface of many parts simultaneously.
+Both processes are intended to ensure an excellent surface finish of metal components.

-We describe mechanical polishing and electropolishing in detail, compare them, and reveal the main differences between them.
+We describe mechanical polishing and electropolishing in detail, compare them, and reveal their main differences.

 Let’s start by examining the more complex concept – electropolishing.
 This finishing process is based on electrochemical reactions.